 The Clerk of the Circuit Court (Clerk) will accept petitions for temporary and final judgment of injunction against dating, domestic, repeat, sexual violence, and stalking electronically or at the courthouse in Nw Port Richy or Dade City.

 What is the difference between the petitioner and the respondent?
 The petitioner is the person filing the petition.
 The respondent is the person responding to the petition.

-The petitioner is not charged a fee for filing a domestic, stalking, repeat, dating or sexual violence petition.
+The petitioner is not charged a fee for filing a domestic, stalking, repeat, dating, or sexual violence petition.
 After the petition is filed, the Sheriff of the county where the respondent is located will serve the Respondent with a copy of the petition.

-When the petitioner arrives at the courthouse, the clerk will provide assistant to the petitioner with the process for applying for an injunction.
+When the petitioner arrives at the courthouse, the clerk will provide assistance to the petitioner with the process of applying for an injunction.

-In Pasco County, the Clerk’s Office also helps the petitioner decide on the right forms to use depending on whether the allegations involve domestic violence, stalking, repeat violence, dating violence or sexual violence.
+In Pasco County, the Clerk’s Office also helps the petitioner decide on the right forms to use depending on whether the allegations involve domestic violence, stalking, repeat violence, dating violence, or sexual violence.

 The stages of an injunction for protection case in Pasco County, FL, include the following: